lrusnac/shifTrack/README.md

 There are similar apps on the store but as a user you need to remember to start the timer and stop it manually, that is not really practical.
 It's like logging the times in a notepad.
-With ShiftMemo you can forget about registering your times and the app will do it for you.
+With shifTrack you can forget about registering your times and the app will do it for you.